rob-blackbourn/JetBlack.Network/README.md

 ### RxSocket

 This follows on from RxSocketStream by using asynchronous patterns for the sending and receiving.
-I have added a parameter for `SocketFlags`.
+I have added a parameter for [`SocketFlags`](https://msdn.microsoft.com/library/system.net.sockets.socketflags.aspx).
 We should be able to send and receive out of band, but I have not tried this.

 ### RxSocketSelect

-This is the most convoluted implementation as it uses `Socket.Select` to provide the asynchronous behaviour.
+This is the most convoluted implementation as it uses [`Socket.Select`](https://msdn.microsoft.com/en-us/library/system.net.sockets.socket.select(v=vs.110).aspx) to provide the asynchronous behaviour.
 I implemented this as a challenge! but also to find out what the difference in performance was on Unix based systems using Mono.